g-benton/hessian-eff-dim/README.md

 #### Loss Surface Experiments; Section 5

 To see all results from Section 5 of the paper just run `/notebooks/two_spirals.ipynb`.
 We provide similar results to those of Section 5 for the CIFAR10 dataset.
 All code needed to generate these results is contained in `experiments/cifar-homogeneity/` and `experiments/cifar-loss-surfaces/`, there are README files in those directories that walk through producing the relevant data and figures.

-### Package

-To install the package, run `python setup.py develop`.
-See dependencies in `requirements.txt`.
-You will need the latest version of PyTorch (>=1.0.0), and standard scipy/numpy builds.
-Most of the codebase is written to use a GPU if it finds one.

 ### References
 - MacKay, David JC.
 "Bayesian model comparison and backprop nets."
 Advances in neural information processing systems.
 1992.